Questions? Give us a call (305) 764-0743

 Each link to a website contributes to the site’s PageRank.
 The more high-quality links a page receives, the higher is its potential PageRank.

 On the other hand links from low-quality, irrelevant websites can even hurt your website’s PageRank as Google can see them as toxic backlinks.
-When you find toxic backlinks, you should disavow them.
+When you find toxic backlinks, you should get rid of them.

 This is why it is important to note that not all links contribute equally to website’s PageRank.